istio/istio.io/content/en/docs/examples/microservices-istio/testing-in-production/index.md

 `details` microservice did not cause other microservices to fail.
 This behavior means you did not have a **cascading failure** in this situation.
-Instead, you had **gradual service degradation**: despite one microservice crashing, the application still provided useful functionality: displayed the reviews and the basic information about the book.
+Instead, you had **gradual service degradation**: despite one microservice crashing, the application could still provide useful functionality.
+It displayed the reviews and the basic information about the book.